 Most parents are doing the best they can to give their kids a great childhood.
-But sometimes our good efforts can be more harmful than helpful to our kids.
-Here are 5 common mistakes most sports parents (including me) are making, unintentionally or unknowingly, that have a negative affect on your child.
+But sometimes, our good efforts can be more harmful than helpful to our kids.
+Here are 5 common mistakes most sports parents (including me) are making, unintentionally or unknowingly, that have a negative effect on your child.

 ORCHESTRATING OUR CHILDREN’S TEAMS: There is a difference between arranging for your child to be on a sports team with friends and assembling an all-star team that won’t lose a game.
-Believe me, I know it feels good to win, but a talented team doesn’t equal a better experience and maybe more importantly, placing your kid on a super star squad might actually hurt more than it helps them.
+Believe me, I know it feels good to win, but a talented team doesn’t equal a better experience, and maybe more importantly, placing your kid on a superstar squad might actually hurt more than it helps them.
 (Remember it is about the experience–see above).
 Consider this.
 Kids care about winning far less than parents do (see above).
-Children would rather have a meaningful role than be part of a top ranked team and sitting on the bench all the time.
+Children would rather have a meaningful role than being part of a top-ranked team and sitting on the bench all the time.
 Kids need to play to develop.
-Plus, a super select sports team that leaves kids of varying levels out is teaching exclusion, instead of inclusion, which is one of the most beautiful lessons youth sports teach.
+Plus, a super select sports team that leaves kids of varying levels out is teaching exclusion instead of inclusion, one of the most beautiful lessons youth sports teach.

-SIGNING KIDS UP TO PLAY ONE SPORT YEAR-ROUND: There is an overwhelming amount of information about the damages we are doing to our kids by over saturating them with one sport.
-Still year-round sports seem to be growing in popularity.
-Early Sports Specialization has become so prevalent that it now has its own initialisms like other syndromes, disorders and diseases.
+SIGNING KIDS UP TO PLAY ONE SPORT YEAR-ROUND: There is an overwhelming amount of information about the damages we are doing to our kids by over-saturating them with one sport.
+Still, year-round sports seem to be growing in popularity.
+Early Sports Specialization has become so prevalent that it now has its own initialisms like other syndromes, disorders, and diseases.
 The medical community calls it ESS–Early Sport Specialization.
-Almost all the experts agree that early specialization is often more harmful than helpful and that sports sampling is extremely important when kids are developing (ages 5-12 years).
+Almost all the experts agree that early specialization is often more harmful than helpful and that sports sampling is essential when kids are developing (ages 5-12 years).